Here you'll find answers to frequently asked questions. Click the categories below to find what you are looking for.

 - Be able to revalidate;

-No. If you apply to transition before 30 June 2018, the NAATI Board has agreed to waive the transition fee.
-Should you choose to transition after this 30 June 2018, a transition fee will apply.
+No. If you apply to transition before 1 July 2018, the NAATI Board has agreed to waive the transition fee.
+Should you choose to transition after 1 July 2018, a transition fee of $121 will apply.

 It is expected that NAATI certification will become the industry standard.
 Many employers (particularly in the government, legal and health sectors) will expect practitioners to have an up-to-date certification – it may become difficult to continue to get translating and interpreting work without it.

 Should you choose to transition, you will be issued with newly designed products as well as opting in to be listed on the online directory at no cost.

 No. Practitioners can apply to transition if they wish to maintain a current NAATI credential.